realrolfje/granturismo/README.md

 }
 ```

 - `data/results.json` lists the finish order for each race.
 The array order equals the finishing position (1 for the first entry, 2 for the second, ...).
-Each finisher only needs a `driverId`, `car`, and optional `teamId`.
+Each finisher only needs a `driverId` and `car`; the app figures out the team from `data/teams.json`.
 - `data/teams.json` contains two sections:
   - `teams`: team metadata and the driver IDs on that roster.
   - `drivers`: driver profiles (id + display name).
 Drivers not assigned to a team remain visible as “Independent Drivers”.